revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 is, it is up to *you* to decide the degree of your belief in $M_0$ relative to $M_1$.
 Despite the absence of an absolutely objective model-selection threshold, we can refer to the scale [outlined by
-@Jeffreys1961] that provides a “rule-of-thumb” for interpreting these measures (Table [bftable]).
+@Jeffreys1961] that provides a "rule-of-thumb" for interpreting these measures (Table [bftable]).

 l c c c & & &\